1915 - 1955

 This Real Photo card captures Babe Ruth at the plate at Wrigley Field, with his notation in the negative: "Taken 1932 Cubs and Yankees World Series Sincerely Babe Ruth."
 It was during this series that Ruth hit his famous "called shot" home run.
 Classified by Ron Menchine as a premium postcard -- implying it was a give-away during or immediately following the World Series.
 Some have speculated that it was a newspaper premium, similar to contemporaneous larger size cataloged Ruth premiums.

-A great team postcard of the 1920 Cleveland Indians, with a photograph by famed news photographer L.Van Oeyen.
-The card boasts a signature of Indians manager Tris Speaker.
-This card has been seen more than once with the signature in the same location, so it may be printed on the image.
+Team postcard of the 1920 Cleveland Indians, with a photograph by famed news photographer L.Van Oeyen.
+The card boasts a signature of manager Tris Speaker.
+This card has been seen more than once with the signature in the same location, so it may be printed on it.

 A bizarre Real Phopto postcard of Tiger Hall of Famer Harry Heilmann as umpire of a 1935 House of David barnstorming "Tulip Time" game against the Flying Dutchman (complete with wooden clogs).
 For more House of David cards, visit the Real Photo Gallery.